This post may contain affiliate links.

 Climbing, Kayaking, SUP, Bike Tours and More

 There are a heap of active tours and experiences to try in Hoi An if you have slightly older kids.
 We hired our own bikes in Hoi An for the whole 6 months they were there and every day we battled with our old Chinese clunkers.
 Getting on good mountain bikes (with helmets provided) for the Grasshopper Adventures tour above was heavenly!

 There are plenty more active tours to try in Hoi An and we hope to add more to this page soon.
 If you plan to hire bicycles in Hoi An we’d suggest taking your own helmets with you.
 Small kids normally ride on the back wheel on a padded seat, not in western-style bike seats.
 It can be dangerous.

-Trips, Tours and Places of Interest Near Hoi An
+Trips, Tours and Places of Interest Near Hoi An with Kids

 Hoi An’s Pottery Village

 Marble Mountain is nearer to Danang than Hoi An and is absolutely spectacular.
 The main cavern and its Buddha images will take your breath away.
 It’s fine to take kids, there is a lift up the mountain.

 Ba Na Hills

 Ba Na Hills sits about 55 Km NW of Hoi An, it is the old French hill station and now boasts 3 cable cars, one of them has the highest vertical climb of any cable car in the world.
-It’s a man made tourist attraction and popular with the local and the Asian market.
+It’s a man-made tourist attraction and popular with the local and the Asian market.

-Where to Stay in Hoi An With Kids
+Where to Stay in Hoi An With Kids and for Families

 Riding Motorbikes and Bicycles with Kids in Hoi An

-At first, the traffic in Hoi An may look terrifying and chaotic, it actually isn’t.
+At first, the traffic in Hoi An may look terrifying and chaotic, but it actually isn’t.
 Forget your western road rules and flow with the traffic the Vietnamese way and it’s OK.
-It’s a real joy to go pedaling through the padi fields, market gardens and islands, it’s the best way to see Hoi An.
-Bicycle hire comes in at around a dollar a day, scooter hire around $5.
+It’s a real joy to go pedalling through the padi fields, market gardens and islands, it’s the best way to see Hoi An.
+Bicycle hire comes in at around a dollar a day, scooter rental around $5.
 Some hotels, hostels and guest houses will loan you a bike for free.

-Other Ways of Getting Around Hoi An and Surrounding Areas
+Ways of Getting Around Hoi An and Surrounding Areas

 For you, for Pinterest